 “That all?
 I studied ninjutsu for ten, mastered it and then got bored,” I shoot back.
 The three of them stumble backwards as if physically pushed.
 One of the greys even falls over onto his ass.

 “Interesting.
 Well,” my purple-clad opponent begins, lowering his hood to reveal short hair, a round face and the beginnings of facial hair above his top lip, “I’ve practiced Judo for twenty years.
 And on Saturdays, I even do gun training.”
 He puts a hand inside of his pocket, as if to suggest that he’s concealing a weapon there, and steps even closer towards me.

 I stumble backwards, wounded.
 How can he be so strong?
 So dangerous?
 Lost for words, I examine his face one more time as I fall to the ground.
 No. I can’t let it end here.
 Staring up into his youthful eyes, I create one last gambit.
-“You don’t yet look sixteen, let alone old enough to do have done twenty years of Judo.”
+“You don’t even look sixteen, let alone old enough to have done twenty years of Judo.”

 Pause.
 “Yeah,” one of the others agrees.
 “We’re only fourteen.
 Dickhead.”